 - 1/2 teaspoon salt

-2 Add eggs, one at a time, add vanilla: Add the eggs, one at a time, making sure it is fully incorporated before add the next, (about 30 seconds per egg) then add the vanilla and beat until combined.
+2 Add eggs, one at a time, then add vanilla: Making sure each egg is fully incorporated before add the next.

 Replace the lid to just cover those strips of dough and slide forward and back until you have rolled them into balls.
 2-3 times swiftly should be good!